 East Ely Yard

 Current view of Nevada Northern Railway's main yard at East Ely, Nevada.
 Not much has changed in the past 90 years at the East Ely Yard.
 It was painted in a single morning from the deck of the historic freight house, which has a commanding view of the railway's main yard.
 In the distance are the coaling and water towers that once served steam engines used in heavy ore traffic from one of the largest copper pits in the US.

 Catenary lines over Amtrak's Northeast Corridor line.
 The juice in those overhead lines delivers 12,000 volts to keep the trains moving, the passengers warm in the winter, and cool in the summer.
 Next stop: Newark.

 12 x 12 Oil on linen

 Just passing under the 4th street bridge, Amtrak's Southwest Chief is only a few minutes into its 2265 mile journey back home to Chicago.
 With a quick stop at Fullerton and Riverside, it will soon be heading up Cajon Pass as the sun sets.
 Tomorrow's sunrise will find it nearing Gallup, NM, almost a world apart from the one we are just departing from.

 Green!
 Though Devore

 12 x 16 Oil on linen

-Returning from a NHRS convention a few years ago, Santa Fe's 3751 steam engine leans into the last curve as she descends off of the Cajon Summit.
+Returning from a NHRS convention a few years ago, Santa Fe's 3751 steam engine leans into the last curve as she descends off of the Cajon Summit at dusk.

 Ahead, track signals show green for as far as the eye can see on Santa Fe's main line into San Bernardino.
 As evidenced by the quickly disappearing plume of smoke, the crew wastes no time reaching the speed limit through Devore since they will be very close to their mandated 12-hour workday limit by the time 3751 delivers her consist of 18 coaches to the Los Angeles Union Station later tonight.